UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

-where <tasks> is the number of tasks (or cores, for default 1 task per core), time is given in
-      hours, minutes, and seconds (maximum T168 hours), and then you give the id for your project
+where <tasks> is the number of tasks (or cores, for default 1 task per core), time is given in  hours, minutes, and seconds (maximum T168 hours), and then you give the id for your project

-Your request enters the job queue just like any other job, and interactive/salloc will tell you that it is
+- Your request enters the job queue just like any other job, and interactive/salloc will tell you that it is waiting for the requested resources.
-      waiting for the requested resources.
-When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
-The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
+- When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
+- The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
+-

+.. admonition:: On HPC2N

-      If you do not preface with ``srun`` the command is run on the login node!
+   - If you do not preface with ``srun`` the command is run on the login node!

-You can now run Julia scripts on the allocated resources directly instead of waiting for
+   - You can now run Julia scripts on the allocated resources directly instead of waiting for your batch job to return a result.
-      your batch job to return a result.
-This is an advantage if you want to test your Julia script or perhaps figure out which parameters are best.
+   - This is an advantage if you want to test your Julia script or perhaps figure out which parameters are best.

 .. admonition:: Documentation at the centers